 About this Artist

-There are three basic reasons for the uniqueness of the company in the contemporary dance scene.
-First, there is Rodrigo Pederneiras, the house choreographer: one of the few able to mix classic ballet and folk dances and then set to motion bodies that push the limits of technical rigor.
+There are three basic reasons for the uniqueness of the company on the contemporary dance scene.
+First, there is Rodrigo Pederneiras, the house choreographer, one of the few choreographers able to mix classical ballet and folk dance and then set to motion bodies that push the limits of technical rigor.
 Second, the wisdom with which Paulo Pederneiras transforms choreography into a dance artwork.
-Besides directing the company, he creates the scenography and lighting designs that customize the scenic finish for each production with a kind of quality that continues to introduce new references.
-Part of those are the costumes by Freusa Zechmeister, the result of a skill capable of translating clothing into movement.
+Besides directing the company, he creates the scenography and lighting designs that customize the scenic finish for each production with a kind of quality that continues to introduce new benchmarks.
+Among those are the costumes of Freusa Zechmeister, the result of a skill capable of translating clothing into movement.
 And third, there is a balanced cast of dancers, stars in their own right, fine-tuning each other with exquisite precision.

-When one sees GRUPO CORPO dance on stage, it is as if all questions concerning the transition between nature and culture were being fully answered.
+When one sees Grupo Corpo dance onstage, it is as if all questions concerning the transition between nature and culture are being fully answered.
 All facets of Brazil, past and future, erudite and popular, foreign influence and local color, and the urban and the suburban come to being as art.
 Brazilian art.
-World art. – Helena Katz
+World art. —Helena Katz